 A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the year ended March 31, 2014 and have not been applied in preparing these financial statements.
-The Company is currently considering the possible effects of the new and revised standards which will be effective to the Company's financial statements for the year ending March 31, 2014 or later:
+The Company is currently considering the possible effects of the new and revised standards which will be effective to the Company's financial statements for the year ending March 31, 2015 or later:

 - IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
 It is effective for annual periods beginning on or after January 1, 2015 with early adoption permitted.
 The Company does not expect any effect on the Company's financial statements. - IFRS 10 Consolidated Financial Statements amendment provides clarification on investment entitles.
 The amendments are effective for annual periods beginning on or after January 1, 2014.
 The Company does not expect any effect on the Company's financial statements. - IAS 27 Separate Financial Statements amendment provides clarification on investment entitles.
 The amendments are effective for annual periods beginning on or after January 1, 2014.
-The Company does not expect any effect on the Company's financial statements. - IAS 32 Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
-The amendments are effective for annual periods beginning on or after January 1, 2014.
 The Company does not expect any effect on the Company's financial statements.